-The expert affidavit of Craig Stevens, Ph.D., establishes that midazolam is not an "ultra short-acting barbiturate or other similar drug."
+The expert affidavits of Craig Stevens, Ph.D., establish that midazolam is not "an appropriate anesthetic or sedative" because midazolam is not "likely to render the condemned inmate unconscious."

 Dr. Stevens is a Professor of Pharmacology, a full-time faculty member in the department of Pharmacology and Physiology at the College of Osteopathic Medicine, a unit of the Oklahoma State University, Center for Health Sciences campus in Tulsa, Oklahoma.
 He received his Ph.D. in Pharmacology from the Mayo Clinic, in Rochester, Minnesota.